 When classrooms with commentary are edited, the commentators should appear in a small box, Picture in Picture type of effect from time to time.
 This can be a decent size, remembering you have to be able to see they are people on the smallest viewer.
 Once they have been established, the video box can fade off.
 Depending on the time since their last comment, they may need to reappear at the start of their next comment.
 Use your judgment, but I would suggest if they have not commented in 60 seconds or longer, they should reappear for a short time.
-If you have not shown them in 2 or 3 minutes, even if they have been continuously commenting, bring them back to establish them again for a moment.
+If you have not shown them in two or three minutes, even if they have been continuously commenting, bring them back to establish them again for a moment.
 If their comments are long winded and they continue speaking well after the specific action that caused the comment, it is suggested to bring them full screen and basically “pause” the classroom action until they are done.

 The overall idea is to let the classroom action and audio breathe during this edit, in other words, the commentary doesn’t have to be continuous.
-The natural sound of the class should come up… let the viewer see and hear whatever the action was that causes the comment.
+The natural sound of the class should come up . . . let the viewer see and hear whatever the action was that causes the comment.
 If the commentary is running on with out a break, find a spot to let it breathe and give the viewer a break.
 If you think it is redundant, or confusing, or unnecessary, talk to the writer/content person working with you, or the producer.
 If none of those are available ask John, or another editor for their advice.

-The value of the commentary is tied to hearing the classroom action… the classroom can not just be over roll for a commentary, you need to be able to understand what is going on in the classroom as well.
-Stumbles, searching for words, restarting thoughts several times should all be edited out… and the time given back to the classroom.
+The value of the commentary is tied to hearing the classroom action . . . the classroom can not just be over roll for a commentary, you need to be able to understand what is going on in the classroom as well.
+Stumbles, searching for words, restarting thoughts several times should all be edited out . . . and the time given back to the classroom.

 The commentary edit should truly be a weave, this may be the only time a viewer sees the classroom, they should get a decent feel for the class as well as hear the commentary.

 The commentary edit can be very useful if we approach it this way.
-It is more editing work, and you do have to pay attention to the class and the commentary… it is not a mindless edit where you just “lay stuff in”.
+It is more editing work, and you do have to pay attention to the class and the commentary . . . it is not a mindless edit where you just “lay stuff in”.
 The better you can hone the edit, the more effective it’ll be for the teacher watching it.

 3.7 Success Stories

 Success stories, some times called “virals” as in we want this video to go “viral” on You Tube, are music, graphic and interview driven.
 Narration is not used and interviews along with music and simple graphics are used to tell the story arc of whatever the subject is.
-Motivational for the viewer, it is important to hone it down into a powerful message, like “Teacher’s Care”, or “Building the future one student at a time”… these types of messages.
+Motivational for the viewer, it is important to hone it down into a powerful message, like “Teacher’s Care”, or “Building the future one student at a time” . . . these types of messages.

-3.8 Marketing videos & Special Projects
+3.8 Marketing Videos and Special Projects